State Inspected – Custom Butchering

 What is the cost for the animal to be processed explained?

-The butchering fee is $50/cow and $40/hog.
-An additional charge (per pound) is added for cutting, vacuum packaging, and freezing.
-For example, if the hanging weight of half a cow is 350 pounds: (weight x price per lb) + butchering fee = total processing cost (350 x $0.65) + 25 = $252.50 total processing cost
+For example, if the hanging weight of half a beef or pig is 350 pounds: (weight x price per lb) + harvest fee = total processing

 Advantages of purchasing in bulk